mariamabdul/large-data-website/personas.md

 **Personal goals**

-- Explore new things and birds
+- Explore new things about falcons
 - Be healthy and active
 - Stay updated about news of nature